Tenaris S.A. (TS): Skating on Thin Ice? We Know the Answer

 Barclays, on the other hand, stated in their research note that they expect to see TS reach a price target of $32, previously predicting the price at $27.
 The rating they have provided for TS stocks is “Overweight” according to the report published on February 28th, 2022.

-During the last 5 trading sessions, TS rose by +2.20%, which changed the moving average for the period of 200-days by +70.44% in comparison to the 20-day moving average, which settled at $32.05.
-In addition, Tenaris S.A. saw 62.51% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TS fell by -5.01%, which changed the moving average for the period of 200-days by +62.96% in comparison to the 20-day moving average, which settled at $32.98.
+In addition, Tenaris S.A. saw 54.36% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for TS